Firstly, what exactly is an Eddy kite? The original design was a large diamond-shaped kite from the 1800s which flew without a tail.

 It's relaxing seeing the Dowel Diamond hang up there in a light

 breeze.
-Having a 3-leg bridle, my most recent version doesn't waggle its wing tips like an Eddy
+Having a three-leg bridle, my most recent version doesn't waggle its wingtips like an authentic Eddy

 kite would do.
-See the photo and video below.
+See the video below.
 With a sliding knot on the bridle,

 it can be adjusted toward the nose a little if the breeze is stronger

-and threatening to over-power the kite.
-The 1.2 meter span sail
+and threatening to overpower the kite.
+The 1.2-meter (4-foot) span sail

 It seems Eddy kites are everywhere.
-Some bowed, some made with dihedral.
-People like to make them very colorful too, unlike yours truly who has stuck with pale orange for 3 series of 8 kites each!
-Going overboard with decoration can turn even an Eddy into a lumbering fresh-wind kite though...
+Some are bowed, while some are made with dihedral.
+People like to make them very colorful too, unlike yours truly who has stuck with pale orange for three series of eight kites each!
+Going overboard with decoration can turn even an Eddy into a lumbering moderate-wind kite though.

 Sizes vary a lot too, with quite small versions being made for children and other enthusiasts tackling full 9-foot replicas of the original meteorological kites!